saras152/Traffic-Sign-Classifier/README.md

 2. Include an exploratory visualization of the dataset.

 When the histogram of number of occurrances of each label is plotted, it may be observed that some of the labels are more (some are about 2000 while some are about 200) than the others.
 This could result in more training for few labels and less training for few labels, and may result in less accurate detection of some signs than the other.
-I decided to proceed with the dataset as such, and comeback to modify if I am not able to achieve the required accuracy.
+I decided to proceed with the dataset as it is, and comeback to modify it, if I am not able to achieve the required accuracy.

 ![image](https://github.com/saras152/Traffic-Sign-Classifier/blob/master/new-images/barchart.png)

 ### Designing and Testing a Model Architecture

-1. Describe how you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 The implemented architecture is a slightly modified version of LeNeT-5.
 This included an additional fully-connected layer compared to LeNeT-5 and also included dropouts.